 Table of Contents

-Our #1 Tip: Don’t take this day trip by public transport.
+Our #1 Tip: Don’t take a day trip by public transport.

 We’ll cover this in more detail below, but as it’s one of the most common questions about traveling between Florence and Cinque Terre, we’ll address it right up front: we don’t believe that taking a day trip between these two spots is a great idea.